philrmass/style-explorer/docs/tasks.md

 * Update docs with actions, reducers, data

 ### Future
+* Switch text to have contrast with current color
 * Touch events in color picker
 * Add custom image background to color picker
 * Add arrow keys to move magnifier